aaronbehan/raylib-experimentation/Understanding timers/README.md

-This is something I plan to use to eventually have dynamically implemented music in games.
+This is how I plan to eventually have dynamically implemented music in games.